Design Tips to Make Your Home and Workplace More Inspiring and Efficient

 Here’s a quick trick: Set a timer for 10 minutes every day and toss or tidy.
 Start with one drawer or your desktop.
 Your future self will thank you.

-3. Add Personality and a bit of YOU
+3. Add Personality and a Bit of YOU

-Add a funky lamp, a photo wall, or your favorite motivational quote in a frame —whatever you feel aligns with your taste and vibe.
-Your home and workplace elements and space should feel like they belong to you.
-When you feel connected to your space, you’re more likely to stay
+Add a funky lamp, a photo wall, or your favorite motivational quote in a frame—whatever you feel aligns with your taste and vibe.
+Your home and workplace design should feel like it belongs to you.
+When you feel connected to your space, you’re more likely to stay focused and feel good being there.

 Not convinced where to begin?
 Think: